 Symptoms of vaginal cysts can include:

-Your healthcare provider may want to run tests to rule out cancer or diseases.
+Your healthcare provider may want to run tests to rule out cancer or other diseases.
 Some tests include:

 Advertisement